 This activity supports basic research to understand defects in materials and their effects on the properties of strength, structure, deformation, and failure.
 Defect formation, growth, migration, and propagation are examined by coordinated experimental and modeling efforts over a wide range of spatial and temporal scales.
-Topics include deformation of ultra-fine scale materials, radiation-resistant material fundamentals, corrosion/stress-corrosion cracking in conjunction with radiation or stress, and research that would lead to microstructural design for increased strength, formability, and fracture resistance in energy-relevant materials.
-In addition to traditional structural materials, it is also important to understand deformation and failure mechanisms in other materials used in energy systems (e.g. membranes, coating materials, electrodes).
-Within these areas, research on topics such as driven systems, mesoscale science and non-linear cooperative phenomena (multiple inputs, e.g. radiation + stress + corrosion) are of interest.
+Topics include deformation of ultra-fine scale materials, radiation-resistant material fundamentals, corrosion/stress-corrosion cracking in conjunction with radiation or stress, and research that would lead to microstructural design for tailored strength, formability, and fracture resistance in energy-relevant materials.
+In addition to traditional structural materials, it is also important to understand deformation and failure mechanisms of other materials used in energy systems (e.g., membranes, coating materials, electrodes).
+Within these areas, research on topics such as driven systems, and non-linear cooperative phenomena (multiple inputs, e.g. radiation + stress + corrosion) are of interest.
 There will be an increased emphasis in the program for research on understanding defect evolution in materials in radiation environments.
-Applicants are encouraged to look at the priority research directions in the brochure for the recent workshop Basic Research Needs for Future Nuclear Energy (available on the BES web site); while not exclusive to this program they do outline priorities for BES in general
+Applicants are encouraged to look at the priority research directions (PRDs) in the report for the recent workshop Basic Research Needs for Future Nuclear Energy (available on the BES web site); while not all of the PRDs are applicable to this program, the report forms the nucleus of the radiation effects research priorities.

 The long-term goal of this program is to develop the scientific underpinning of defect behavior that will allow the development of predictive models for the design of materials having tailored mechanical properties and radiation resistance.
-Towards this goal, research that takes advantage of the new capabilities to fabricate and test tailored structures down to the nanoscale, as well as utilizing newly developed and more powerful leadership-class computational platforms and experimental tools, will be emphasized.

-Proposals emphasizing mechanics of materials, rather than materials science, will not be considered responsive.
+Applications emphasizing high-strain-rate deformation or mechanics of materials (rather than materials science) will not be considered responsive.

-• John Vetrano, (301) 903-5976, john.vetrano@science.doe.gov Website: http://science.energy.gov/bes/mse/research-areas/mechanical-behavior-and-radiation- effects/
+• John Vetrano, (301) 903-5976, john.vetrano@science.doe.gov Website: http://science.energy.gov/bes/mse/research-areas/mechanical-behavior-and-radiation-effects/ relationships to materials properties, including dynamics of quantum phenomena.
+The main emphasis is on x-ray scattering, spectroscopy, and imaging research, primarily at major BESsupported user facilities.
+Instrumentation development and experimental research in ultrafast materials science, across the full electromagnetic spectrum, including research aimed at manipulating and detecting ultrafast transient physical phenomena in materials (especially at excitation levels consistent with energy conversion and transport), is an integral part of the portfolio.